Chart Color Schemes

 Waggrakine faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.9%, significantly lower than Australia's average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 7.4%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.1%).
-Vocational credentials are prevalent, with 47.9% of residents aged 15+ holding them - advanced diplomas account for 9.8% while certificates make up 38.1%.
+Trade and technical skills are prominent, with 47.9% of residents aged 15+ holding vocational credentials - advanced diplomas (9.8%) and certificates (38.1%).

-Educational participation is high, with 34.2% of residents currently enrolled in formal education.
-This includes 14.9% in primary education, 9.4% in secondary education, and 1.5% pursuing tertiary education.
+Educational participation is high, with 34.2% of residents currently enrolled in formal education, including 14.9% in primary, 9.4% in secondary, and 1.5% in tertiary education.

 Frequently Asked Questions - Education